nnat3/code-challenge-3/README.md

 -- Note on Deployment
 This project uses JSON-Server, which runs only on your local machine.
-That means hosted versions (like GitHub Pages) will not function correctly unless connected to a live API.
+That means hosted versions (like GitHub Pages) will not function well unless connected to a live API.

 If you would like to test this project, please follow the local instructions above.